MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 The Resource Estimator also calculates the algorithmic logical depth, that is the number of logical cycles required to run the algorithm.
 To execute the algorithm using multi-qubit measurements, you need:

-- 1 multi-qubit measurement for each of the single-qubit measurements, single-qubit rotations, and T gates in the input program.
+- 1 multi-qubit measurement for each single-qubit measurement, single-qubit rotation, and T gate.
-- 3 multi-qubit measurements for each of the CCZ and CCiX gates in the input program.
+- 3 multi-qubit measurements for each CCZ and CCiX gates.
 - Same number of T gates per rotation in multi-qubit measurements for each of the logical cycle.

 Finally, the Resource Estimator calculates the total number of required T states.
 To execute the algorithm, you need:

 - 1 T state for each T gate.
 - 4 T states for each CCZ and CCiX gates.
-- $ 0.53 \log_2(\text{\#rotation gates(pre-layout)} / \text{Rotation synthesis error probability}) + 5.3$ for each single-qubit rotation gates.
+- $ 0.53 \log_2(\text{\#rotation gates(pre-layout)} / \text{Rotation synthesis error probability}) + 5.3$ for each single-qubit rotation gate.

 ### Algorithmic physical estimation